 Muir Woods National Monument

 Muir Woods is one of the most popular attractions for visitors to San Francisco and Marin.
-The 550-acre park shows off to perfection an old growth redwood forest.
-Despite its popularity, the Park Service has done an excellent job making the tour accessible and inspiring.
-Particularly recommended are early morning or late afternoon visits.
-Make your reservations so you don’t miss this national monument.
+The 550-acre park shows to perfection an old growth redwood forest.
+Despite its popularity, the Park Service has done an excellent job making the park accessible and inspiring.
+You must make reservations before entering the park.

 Open Space Preserves

-Marin County manages 34 Open Space Preserves “primarily for natural resource preservation and, with the exception of trails used by pedestrians, mountain bikers, and equestrians, do not contain recreational facilities of the types found in parks.
-The MCOSD’s 34 open space preserves include an extensive network of approximately 249 miles of roads and trails, 335 entry points to nearly 16,000 acres of lands…”
+Marin County manages 34 Open Space Preserves primarily for natural resource preservation.
+Except for trails used by pedestrians, mountain bikers, and equestrians, the preserves do not contain recreational facilities of the types found in parks.
+The preserves include an extensive network of approximately 249 miles of roads and trails, 335 entry points to nearly 16,000 acres of land.

 Town and County Parks

-Marin County maintains several public parks in addition to its 34 Open Space Preserves.
+Marin County maintains 39 public parks in addition to its 34 open space preserves.

-Wherever you live in Marin, outdoor recreation is nearby, and the mild weather makes these activities available year round.
-Here is a convenient guide to recreational activities at specific County parks.
+Wherever you live in Marin, outdoor recreation is nearby, and the mild weather makes these activities available year-round.

 Marin provides almost unlimited possibilities for hikers, from ocean to mountains top to bay.
-There are many guidebooks to hikes in Marin plus Wendy Dreskin’s regular feature on recommended hikes in the Marin Independent Journal.
+There are many guidebooks to hikes in Marin plus a regular feature on recommended hikes in the Marin Independent Journal.
 Here a two websites with recommended hikes: AllTrails.com and OneTam.org.

 Modern mountain biking began on Mount Tamalpais in the late 1970’s.
 There are many fire roads, wide trails, and paved bike paths for every level of rider.
 There are organizations, like the Marin County Bicycle Coalition, that promote safe and enjoyable cycling.